Archives - Exhibition Surrealism in 1947

 Ernst, Duchamp, Tanguy, Miró, Lam, Dali, De Chirico, Matta, Henry Miller, Bataille, Désaire, Hans Bellmer, Arp, Calder, Picabia specially imagine works, objects, ensembles – today we would say “installations” or “conceptual works” – for the exhibition.

-The gallery hosts one hundred and fifty works by eighty-seven artists from twenty-four countries; opportunity for so many encounters for Aimé. " Beauty will be convulsive or will not be " is the manifesto of the exhibition.
+The gallery hosts one hundred and fifty works by eighty-seven artists from twenty-four countries; opportunity for so many meetings for Aimé. “ Beauty will be convulsive or it will not be ” is the manifesto of the exhibition.

-We can see a foam breast bearing the inscription " prayer to touch " (a work of Duchamp then eighty-five years old), a naked woman strolls, garlands of breasts are suspended outside the gallery – the police rushes to get them off the hook.
+We can see a foam breast bearing the inscription “ prayer of touch ” (a work by Duchamp then aged eighty-five), a naked woman wanders around, garlands of breasts are suspended outside the gallery – the police rush to get them off the hook.
 The exhibition caused a scandal.
-The good people are shocked and Guiguite is worried, she fears these expressions mocking religion, we understand better, by reading the description of the exhibition, what will push her to seek holy water.
+Good people are shocked and Guiguite is worried, she fears these expressions mocking religion, we understand better, by reading the description of the exhibition, what will push her to look for holy water.

-Prévert, mockingly, wonders if the photographers are not photographing themselves so much the flashes crackle.
-Mouse droppings block the mechanism of a mobile, billiard players are bored because the public has stolen their balls.
-All the press echoes the exhibition.
-Tempers flare and communist militants, opposed to this Americanized surrealism, are sent by Aragon to create a scandal.
+Prévert, mockingly, wonders if the photographers aren't photographing themselves because the flashes are flashing so much.
+Mice droppings block the mechanism of a mobile, billiard players are bored because the public has stolen their balls.
+All the press is reporting on the exhibition.
+Tempers rise and communist activists, opposed to this Americanized surrealism, are sent by Aragon to cause a scandal.
 This is additional advertising.
-More than forty thousand curious people will flock to see this event with international repercussions.
-Yet the exhibition takes place during the summer in a deserted Paris.
+More than forty thousand curious people will flock to see this event with international impact.
+However, the exhibition takes place during the summer in a deserted Paris.

 What's the result of it ?
 Nothing sold because nothing to sell, endless discussions and a Homeric shouting match between Breton and Aimé.
 But there are so many new and admirable encounters that the adventure, far from being considered a fiasco by Grandpa, on the contrary acts as a particle accelerator."
-End of the extract from La Saga Maeght.
+End of the extract from The Maeght Saga.

-This is what is really subversive, because we are in 1947.
-In front of a work by Joan Miró, a large unrolled strip of fabric, a young woman is lying, naked.
-On the penis, a piece of velvet on which is attached a foam breast.
-At its side, a label reads "Prière de touche", the breast and the title are taken from the cover of the catalogue.
+This is what is truly subversive, because we are in 1947.
+In front of a work by Joan Miró, a large unrolled strip of fabric, a young woman is lying naked.
+On the penis, a piece of velvet to which a foam breast is attached.
+Next to it, a label reads "Please touch", the breast and the title are included on the cover of the catalog.

-To "adorn" the catalog, Duchamp, who lives in New York, recovered, in an American surplus, foam breasts which were designed for the wives of GIs who had discovered more "busty" women in Italy and France.
-Duchamp had them attached to a precious velvet, then the covers of the voluminous catalog of the exhibition.
+To "adorn" the catalog, Duchamp, who lived in New York, recovered, from an American surplus, foam breasts which were designed for the wives of GIs who had discovered more "buxom" women in Italy and France.
+Duchamp had them fixed on a precious velvet then the covers of the voluminous catalog of the exhibition.
 On the back a label says "please touch".

-Aimé Maeght had a passion for publishing, he will create Maeght Editeur to provide the ideal communication tool for the artists of the Maeght Gallery and the Maeght Foundation.
+Aimé Maeght had a passion for publishing, he created Maeght Editeur to provide the ideal communication tool to the artists of the Maeght Gallery and the Maeght Foundation

 This is the first collaboration between Joan Miró and Aimé Maeght.
-Since then, Joan Miró will print almost all of his etchings, lithographs, posters and books at the Imprimerie ARTE Maeght, including the posters for his exhibitions at MoMA, Museum of Modern Art in New York, or in the most important museums in the world.
+From then on Joan Miró printed almost all of his engravings, lithographs, posters and books at the ARTE Maeght Printing Company, including the posters for his exhibitions at the MoMA, Museum of Modern Art in New York, or in the most important museums in the world.

-Victor Brauner, in front of a painting by Joan Miró, presents his sculpture Le Loup-table (1939-1947)
+Victor Brauner, in front of a painting by Joan Miró, presents his sculpture the Table Wolf (1939-1947)

-The famous billiard table and in the background, the painting by Joan Miró.
+The famous billiards table and in the background, the painting by Joan Miró.

 Some of the surrealist group at the Maeght gallery in 1947